Lucy-Quinn/The-Video-Store-m1-Project/README.md

 ## MVP (Minimum Viable Product)

-- **Homepage** => it will include all the links to navigate around the app and the 'Enter' button which will direct the user to the 'Film Selection' page.
+- **Homepage** => It will include all the links to navigate around the app and the 'Enter' button which will direct the user to the 'Movie Selector' page.
-- **Film Selection** => this page will include the selection of movies.
+- **Movie Selector** => This page will include the selection of movies.
 Offering the user the chance to browse, favourite and rent movies and feel inspired.
 - **FAQ** => Everything you would like to know about the Video Store.
 - **Sign Up** => A registration for new users, with both email and password validation.
-- **Login** => A form for signed up users with email and password validation.
+- **Login** => A form to login for signed up users with email and password validation.

 ## Backlog